PopicLab/insilicoSV/docs/outputs.md

 The SV grammar is described in the GRAMMAR INFO field while the letter a record is affecting appears in the SYMBOL INFO field.
-In addition, for SVs represented by multiple records, the OP_TYPE field characterizes the type of transformation operated on the source.
+In addition, for SVs represented by multiple records, the OP_TYPE field characterizes the type of transformation performed on the source.

 The details of the output representation for each built-in SV type are illustrated below.